Kooroshoo/Classification-Task-using-TensorFlow/README.md

 In this assignment I firstly did the learning with Softmax Regression and after that I did the learning with a different algorithm called Deep Architecture.

 Link of the Notebook: [Link](https://github.com/Kooroshoo/Machine-Learning-Assignment-3/blob/master/Code.ipynb)

+#
+This project was done as part of the course Machine Learning offered in University of Trento